December 2016 Jakarta protests: Protest

 The protest was held at the Merdeka Square surrounding the National Monument in Central Jakarta.
 The number of attendees ranged from 200,000 (police claims) to 7.5 millions (organizers' claims).
 From video evidence scattered across various social media and video sharing websites via drone camera, it can be seen that the mass extends to the main road of Hotel Indonesia Roundabout.
 During the protest, a number of activities were carried out, including praying and joint Friday prayers.
 The president of Indonesia Joko Widodo attended the event and was warmly welcomed by the participants.
 Among the celebrities who joined the protest, there were Ardian Syaf, the prominent Indonesian comic artist, and Wijayanto, the pop Islamic preacher.
 Other prominent figures who joined the protest includes Hidayat Nur Wahid, deputy chairman of the House of Representatives.

 Aftermath

 Basuki later lost the elections to Anies Baswedan and was found guilty, being sentenced to 2 years on 9 May 2017.
-On the protests' anniversary, a “reunion” was held in the same location.
+On the protests' anniversary, a “reunion” rally was held in the same location.

-The Sharia minimarket co-operative 212 Mart, setup in May 2017 was named in honour of the protests, and by August 2018 had 192 stores.
+The Sharia minimarket chain 212 Mart, was established in May 2017 was named in honour of the protests, and by August 2018 had 192 stores.

-The event was later depicted in a 2018 movie, 212: The Power of Love.
+The event was later depicted in a 2018 film, 212: The Power of Love.

 In 2020, shortly after Muhammad Rizieq Shihab’s return to Indonesia, local police stated that they are not giving permits for the group to gather for a reunion due to the COVID-19 pandemic; should they do such, they are at risk of being disbanded.

+The protests notably marked the rise of Islamism and Islamic fundamentalism among some of Indonesia's Muslim society, with many newer Islamist organizations, social media communities and political parties (such as the Ummah Party) having emerged in the years following the protests, along with an uptick of hate speech and discrimination against religious minorities, particularly Christians.
+In addition, Islamist-linked bombings took place in two churches in Surabaya in 2018.